elymaay/WD-Finals-Leonardo-main/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - This is my final project for web design, this contains my works and my resume.
-- Whats the purpose
+- Whats the purpose - This is needed for my Web Design
-- What are key components
+- What are key components - The key components is Multipage Website.
 - What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->